kianzohoury/VAE/README.md

 ### Benefits of Autoencoders
 Okay, so suppose we've trained an optimal autoencoder that minimizes the MSE between $X$ and $X'$.
 What does this help us achieve?
-For one, we obtain a very useful feature extractor (encoder) in the process, which can certainly be used for downstream applications like classification.
-If you have a very large dataset of unpaired images, you can train an autoencoder, and then use the encoder as a pre-trained backbone, which can be used for transfer learning (if training on a totally different kind of dataset), or fine-tuning (if the dataset is similar, but you don't want to run training from scratch).
+For one, we obtain a very useful feature extractor in the form of the encoder, which can certainly be used for downstream applications like classification.
+If you have a very large dataset of unpaired images, you can train the whole autoencoder, and then use just the encoder as a pre-trained backbone, which can be used for transfer learning (if training on a totally different kind of dataset), or fine-tuning (if the dataset is similar, but you don't want to run training from scratch).